 Scoring Films on a Shoestring Budget

-Composer and music editor Shie Rozow will discuss the ins and outs of scoring an independent feature on little to no budget, and making it sound like a studio-funded film.
+Composer and music editor Shie Rozow discusses the ins and outs of scoring an independent feature on little to no budget, and making it sound like a studio-funded film.

 Throughout the past 20 years, composer and music editor Shie Rozow has worked on major international blockbusters including Avengers: Age of Ultron, OZ: The Great & Powerful, and Hellboy II: The Golden Army.
 As a music editor, he has earned 16 Golden Reel Award nominations, including two wins for Chicago, and IMAX: Deep Sea.
 He is currently the music editor of Wu-Tang: An American Saga, and the upcoming series Stargirl.
 As a composer, he previously scored the award-winning indie features Jasmine, and Captain Hagen’s Bed & Breakfast, as well as John Singleton’s Rebel.